Fralalala/regal-weather-ui/README.md

 After navigating to your preferred folder, copy down the commands step by step below in the terminal where you navigated through your preferred folder.

+### Required CLI
+Here's a list of CLI and technologies needed before running the commands on the next step.

+1. GIT CLI - For downloading the code base
+2. Node - Tested on Version v20.8.0
+3. npm - Tested on Version 10.1.0

+### Terminal Commands to Execute

 1. ```git clone https://github.com/Fralalala/regal-weather-ui.git```

     The `git clone` command copies the code base to the folder you are in.